 Swan Island

 Part wildlife refuge, part ghost town—Swan Island is an intriguing and unusual spot set amid the rolling waters of the Kennebec River.
-Visitors willing to take a short boat ride across the river will find a quiet place where they can go for a hike, see Colonial-era buildings and look for birds and wildlife, all a short distance from the state capitol.
+Ferry service from Richmond to the island has now ended, but visitors willing paddle or boat themselve across the river will find a quiet place where they can go for a hike, see Colonial-era buildings and look for birds and wildlife, all a short distance from the state capitol.

 Steve Powell Wildlife Management Area